spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 * This script reads in a netCDF file and writes out the average of the variables to a new file.

 ### numberconverter.py
 * This script takes in a decimal integer and converts it into binary, octal, and hexadecimal formats.

-### oldchangelog.txt
-* Empty file for starting changelog_generator.py.

 ### parsehtml.py
 * this script parses a page from packhacker.com to get all the text (with tag <p>), and saves it to txt file, e.g. https://packhacker.com/travel-gear/heimplanet/neck-pouch-a5/